La-Kirby-Team/BDR-Project/readme.md

 Users can add new wines to the inventory by entering details such as the wine's name, varietal, vintage, price, and supplier.
 This allows the system to keep track of all the different wines in the cave.

 ### 2. **Track Wine Stock**
 The system displays real-time stock levels for each wine, making it easy for the user to see which wines are running low.
-The stock is updated automatically when new bottles are added or sales are recorded.
+The stock is updated automatically when new bottles are added or removed from the inventory.

-### 3. **Record Sales**
+### 3. **Remove Wines**
-Sales transactions can be recorded in the system by selecting the wine sold, entering the quantity, and providing customer details.
-The stock levels are automatically updated after every sale.
+Users can remove wines from the inventory, specifying the reason for removal (e.g., sold, gifted, damaged).
+This helps track why wines were removed and ensures stock levels are accurately reflected.

 ### 4. **Low Stock Alerts**
 The system generates alerts when the quantity of a wine falls below the designated reorder level, allowing the user to restock before running out.

-### 5. **Generate Inventory Reports**
+### 5. **View History**
-Users can generate inventory reports that show the total number of bottles in stock, wines that are running low, and sales trends over time.
-This provides a clear overview of the cave’s inventory.
+Users can view the history of added and removed wines.
+This includes details such as the date, quantity, supplier for added wines, and reason for removal for removed wines (e.g., sold, gifted, damaged).
+This provides a clear audit trail of changes to the wine cave's inventory.

 ---